 Some such obstacles being:

-A helpful method for ascending from the fourth to fifth dimension (a higher level of consciousness) is to move beyond the blockages of our shadow-selves, and to acknowledge and accept our own inner-obstacles.
+A helpful method for ascending from the fourth to fifth dimension (a higher level of consciousness) is to move beyond the blockages of our shadow-selves and to acknowledge and accept our own inner-obstacles.
 This is the final step on our stairway to Ascension.
-The emergence of the shadow-self is the direct manifestation of our fears and our illusion of separation from Creator and all that is.
+The emergence of the shadow-self is the direct manifestation of our fears and our illusion of separation from the Creator and all that is.
 The existence of the shadow-self is, at best, ignored — and, at worst, completely denied — by most individuals.
 By our denial of the existence of our shadow-self, we resign ourselves to its mercy by neglecting our opportunity for conscious control over it.
-The first step in removing the blockages in our physical, mental, and astral bodies caused by the lower vibrations of our shadow-self, is to become aware of them and to accept them through curiosity rather than judgment.
+The first step in removing the blockages in our physical, mental, and astral bodies caused by the lower vibrations of our shadow-self, is to acknowledge them with compassion, and through curiosity rather than judgment.

 Unless we have opened ourselves to the amount of unconditional love, self-awareness and understanding necessary to transform the negatively polarized aspects of ourselves, we are often led to what Catholics refer to as a “dark night of the soul” or what Twelve Step recovery programs call “rock bottom”.
 Needless to say, the road continues to become bumpier and bumpier until we begin to accept the qualities of our being we perceive as undesirable, in order to gain the self-awareness necessary to transcend them.

-About the author: Joy Jackson is professional psychic/medium and intuitive guide in the Pacific Northwest.
+About the author: Joy Jackson is a professional psychic/medium and intuitive guide in the Pacific Northwest.